 - Using a telescope to examine the inside of your womb (a hysteroscopy).

 - Using a telescope to examine the internal organs of your pelvis (a laparoscopy).
-See separate leaflet called Laparoscopy and Laparoscopic Surgery for more detail.
+See the separate leaflet called Laparoscopy and Laparoscopic Surgery for more detail.

 Most women with painful periods have mild pain that they can treat themselves at home.
 However, if your pain becomes more severe and is interfering with your usual activities, you should see your doctor.